ustaxcourt/ef-cms/docs/architecture/decisions/0003-use-terraform-to-automate-infrastructure-provisioning.md

 Terraform and Serverless were initially selected to configure AWS.
 This issue is documented in retrospect, and Serverless was moved away from (which will be documented in a further decision record) — so this issue will focus on Terraform exclusively.

-Terraform is a popular and [recommended](https://engineering.18f.gov/language-selection/) framework for automating infrastructure and storing configuration in code.
+Terraform was deemed the most popular and [recommended](https://engineering.18f.gov/language-selection/) framework for automating infrastructure and storing configuration in code.

 ## Decision